sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 2. :ref:`get-grid-certificate`, so that you can be identified on the Grid.
 3. :ref:`join-vo`, so that you can run your jobs on the Grid.

 The UI account will provide you with the proper environment to submit your jobs to the Grid.
 The Grid certificate is required to authorize you for using the Grid.
-Finally, the :abbr:`VO (Virtual Organisation)` membership is based on your research domain (e.g. ``lsgrid`` for Life Scientists) and determines which resources you can use.
+Finally, the :abbr:`VO (Virtual Organization)` membership is based on your research domain (e.g. ``lsgrid`` for Life Scientists) and determines which resources you can use.

 These steps are described in this chapter.